THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 HIGHER EDUCATION

-Even though I needed to continue my military service until 1974, when I became officer.
-I started my university degree in 1970 in Educational Science and Anthropology Psychology, combined with Computer Science at the University of Freiburg, and graduated in 1973.
-My dissertation was entitled “Educational Needs of the Elementary School Teacher”.
-I made a lasting impression on the university director who recognised my potential and was so impressed with my dedication that he encouraged me to delve into the field of ‘automation.’ so under his guidance, I was sent to Kiel to master IT programming and multiple data analytics.
+Even though he needed to continue his military service until 1974, when he became an officer.
+He started his university degree in 1970 in Educational Science and Anthropology Psychology, combined with Computer Science at the University of Freiburg, and graduated in 1973.
+His dissertation was entitled “Educational Needs of the Elementary School Teacher”.
+He made a lasting impression on the university director who recognised his potential and was so impressed with his dedication that he encouraged him to delve into the field of ‘automation.’ so under his guidance, he was sent to Kiel to master IT programming and multiple data analytics.
 This laid the foundation for what is now known as electrical engineering and computer science.
-After this course I was the only person in Switzerland at the forefront of this upcoming field, what we now know as AI.
+After this course he was the only person in Switzerland at the forefront of this upcoming field, what we now know as AI.

-After completing my degree, I was invited to study Education in the future in Zurick in 1974 so I thought this was an obvious choice to complete my PHD there.
-Here I completed my dissertation entitled “Performance Assessment and Selection in Primary School”
+After completing his degree, He was invited to study Education in the future in Zurick in 1974 so he thought this was an obvious choice to complete his Ph.D. there.
+Here he completed his dissertation entitled “Performance Assessment and Selection in Primary School”.

 AN INQUISITIVE MIND